 The pointing process therefore runs fully automatically.
 Over a hundred different kinds of profiled bar can be machined easily on the system.
 This operation then gained not only in ergonomics, but also in efficiency.
 “We achieved a considerable boost to reproducibility and better quality,” explained Reiff.
 “And not only that: we could increase greatly both product length and piece weight since this system was commissioned.”
 It therefore becomes clear: This innovative combination of highly dynamic band saw and flexible robot is a genuine benefit to the production of profiled copper bars at Wieland.

-About Wieland Anlagentechnik GmbH
+To Wieland Anlagentechnik

 At a glance

 - Wieland Anlagentechnik develops a fully automated system with a robot guiding a band saw

 - More reliable, more ergonomic, and more efficient than the manual workstation